POST-TREATMENT CARE

 Adjusting to your new smile may take a few days.
 Changes in your bite or tooth position are normal, and your brain will gradually adapt to these improvements.

-What to Expect After Your Cosmetic Dental Procedure
+What to Expect After Your Procedure

 • Mild changes in speech may occur temporarily but usually normalize quickly.